magento/merchdocs/src/marketing/create-new-rec.md

 1. In the **Select page type** section, select the page on which you want the recommendation to appear.

+   {:.bs-callout-info}
+   You can create up to five active recommendation units for each page type.
+If a page type option is grayed-out in the Admin UI, the limit has been reached and an explanation is shown.
+However, the Page Builder page type allows you to create up to 25 recommendation units because you can use Page Builder to edit arbitrary content types.

    Options are:
    -  **Home Page**
    -  **Category**